KarloKorbar/multimodal_depression_detection/Chapters/4_implementing_individual_modalities.md

 ### Audio-Based Model

 The audio analysis utilizes Recurrent Neural Networks with LSTM cells to capture temporal dependencies in speech patterns.
 This architecture is particularly well-suited for processing sequential data and analyzing acoustic features that evolve over time.
-Our implementation uses a specialized variant of RNNs designed to handle the complex temporal patterns present in speech signals.
+This implementation uses a specialized variant of RNNs designed to handle the complex temporal patterns present in speech signals.

 The audio model architecture consists of multiple recurrent layers with LSTM cells, allowing the network to learn long-term dependencies while avoiding the vanishing gradient problem common in traditional RNNs.
 The LSTM architecture provides significant benefits for audio processing: it effectively captures long-range dependencies in speech patterns, demonstrates robustness to varying input lengths, handles temporal features such as pitch, rhythm, and pause patterns effectively, and maintains gradient stability during training through gated memory cells.